An explainable three dimension framework to uncover learning patterns: A unified look in variable sulci recognition: Results

 \subsection{Global explanations from the 3D-Framework and the pattern learning results using grey-white surface inputs}

 For the simple-3D-MHL on grey-white surface inputs (see Fig. \ref{xait}a.c), in the right hemisphere the focus was on the frontal lobe, the insula, and parietal lobe in the PCS existence and, in the PCS absence (noPCS) on the temporal lobe, frontal lobe, cingulate gyrus and parietal lobe.
 In the left hemisphere, the PCS decision mostly relied on the cingulate gyrus, frontal lobe parietal lobe, and corpus collosum.
 The noPCS condition predominantly focused on the frontal lobe, and lateral temporal lobe and cingulate gyrus (see Fig. \ref{xait}a.c).

-For the simple-3D-CNN on grey-white surface inputs (refer to Supplementary material Extended DATA Fig. 6 a.) in the right hemisphere, highlighted the lateral inferior frontal lobe, and inferior temporal lobe in the PCS condition and the thalamus, cingulate gyrus, lateral anterior occipital lobe, and posterior temporal lobe.
+For the simple-3D-CNN on grey-white surface inputs (refer to Supplementary material Fig. 6 a.) in the right hemisphere, highlighted the lateral inferior frontal lobe, and inferior temporal lobe in the PCS condition and the thalamus, cingulate gyrus, lateral anterior occipital lobe, and posterior temporal lobe.
 In the noPCS condition, the focus was on the thalamus, cingulate gyrus, the medial frontal lobe, and the posterior temporal lobe.
 In the left hemisphere, both conditions globally focused on the same regions: the lateral middle frontal lobe, and inferior and superior parietal lobe, and the thalamus and in the cingulate, frontal and medial parietal lobes, with a special focus on the anterior cingulate gyrus.
 The PCS condition additionally focused on the lateral view of the posterior temporal lobe.
 For both networks, in the right hemisphere the focus was primarily on the medial aspect of the brain (except for the PCS condition in the right hemisphere) with the main contributions in the frontal lobe and cingulate gyrus, suggesting a rather constrained explainability of the PCS presence.
 Conversely, in the left hemisphere, the focus was much more broadly distributed, with strong contributions stemming from the lateral cortex, suggesting that the developmental mechanisms leading to the presence of the PCS are related to the wider development of the brain (\cite{fornito}).